wach128/cordova-plugin-health/README.md

 ### delete()

 Deletes data points.
-You can either delete a single data point (using its id), or a set of them within a time range.
+You can either delete a single data point (using its id, Android only), or a set of them within a time range.

 ```javascript
 cordova.plugins.health.delete({